kmihalj/CleanPHP-framework/README.md

 ### Hrvatski

+Cilj je imati čist i proširiv kostur bez ikakvih ovisnosti, samo čisti PHP i HTML/CSS.

-Minimalistički PHP MVC skeleton s ugrađenim auth modulom, server-side sort/paginacijom, inline uređivanjem (AJAX), resetom lozinke (PHPMailer), brisanje s modalom (POST + redirect), i18n, CSRF zaštitom te automatskim migracijama na temelju definicija u modelima (schema).
+Ovaj primjer je PHP MVC skeleton s ugrađenim auth modulom, server-side sort/paginacijom, inline uređivanjem (AJAX), resetom lozinke (PHPMailer), brisanje s modalom (POST + redirect), i18n, CSRF zaštitom te automatskim migracijama na temelju definicija u modelima (schema).

-Cilj je imati čist i proširiv kostur bez „teških“ ovisnosti — osim PHPMailera za slanje e-mailova.
+Javaskript je korišten
+samo na primjeru za model Users u svrhu inline uređivanja u tabeli, nije potrebno koristiti JavaScript ukoliko to ne želite, framework se može koristiti i samo sa čistim PHP+HTML tehnologijama.
+PHPMailer je dodan za slanje mailova korisnicima prilikom reseta lozinke, također nije nužan i ako ga ne trebate možete ga izbaciti.
+Da bi vidjeli Admin stranice u ovom primjeru potrebno je korisniku u bazi staviti rolu Admin, onda taj korisnik može iz sučelja drugim korisnicima dodjeljivati sve potrebne role.

 ### English

+The goal is to provide a clean and extensible skeleton without any dependencies, using only pure PHP and HTML/CSS.

-A minimalist PHP MVC skeleton featuring a built-in authentication module, server-side sorting and pagination, inline editing via AJAX, password reset (PHPMailer), deletion with a modal (POST + redirect), i18n, CSRF protection, and automatic migrations based on model (schema) definitions.
+This example is a PHP MVC skeleton with a built-in authentication module, server-side sorting/pagination, inline editing (AJAX), password reset (PHPMailer), deletion with a modal (POST + redirect), i18n, CSRF protection, and automatic migrations based on model (schema) definitions.

-The goal is to provide a clean and extensible foundation without "heavy" dependencies — except PHPMailer for sending emails.
+JavaScript is used only in the Users model example for inline table editing.
+You don’t need to use JavaScript if you don’t want to — the framework can be used purely with PHP+HTML technologies.
+PHPMailer is included for sending emails during password reset, but it is optional — if you don’t need it, you can remove it.
+To view the Admin pages in this example, you must assign the Admin role to a user in the database.
+That user can then assign roles to other users via the interface.
 ## Ključne značajke / Key Features

 ### Hrvatski